dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2020-07-15-Choose-Your-Attitude.md

 header:
      teaser: /assets/images/wiapost/5132-Choose-Your-Attitude.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Choose Your Attitude](/assets/images/wiapost/5132-Choose-Your-Attitude.jpg)

-## Choose Your Attitude
+# Choose Your Attitude

 The world around us is either a warfield or playground.
 If it is warfield then we keep fighting.